Why Ketamine Works When 2+ Antidepressants Have Failed

 Ketamine as Part of a Comprehensive Approach

 Ketamine is powerful, but it works best as part of a broader treatment strategy.
-The neuroplastic window that ketamine opens — the period of enhanced synaptic flexibility following treatment — is an ideal time to reinforce positive changes through:
+The neuroplastic window it opens (the period of enhanced synaptic flexibility following treatment) is an ideal time to reinforce positive changes through psychotherapy (particularly CBT or other evidence-based modalities), lifestyle modifications including exercise, sleep hygiene, and stress management, ongoing medical management with your treatment team, and mindfulness and integration practices to process and build on insights from sessions.

-Think of ketamine as creating the conditions for change — new neural pathways, restored connectivity, renewed capacity for positive thought patterns — and these complementary approaches as helping to solidify those changes into lasting recovery.
+Think of ketamine as creating the conditions for change (new neural pathways, restored connectivity, renewed capacity for positive thought patterns), and these complementary approaches as helping to consolidate those changes into lasting recovery.

 Why At-Home Treatment Matters

-For people with treatment-resistant depression, the logistics of getting to a clinic can be a genuine barrier.
-Depression saps motivation, energy, and the ability to manage even basic tasks — let alone scheduling and traveling to repeated appointments.
+For people with treatment-resistant depression, the logistics of getting to a clinic can be a real barrier.
+Depression saps motivation, energy, and the ability to manage even basic tasks, let alone scheduling and traveling to repeated appointments.

 At-home ketamine therapy through Discreet Ketamine removes that barrier.
-You receive treatment in the comfort and privacy of your own space, with medical oversight and support from Dr. Ben Soffer and our clinical team.
-This isn't a lesser version of in-clinic treatment — it's a thoughtful adaptation that recognizes the realities of living with severe depression.
+You receive treatment in your own space, with medical oversight and support from me and our clinical team.
+This isn't a lesser version of in-clinic treatment.
+It's a thoughtful adaptation that recognizes the realities of living with severe depression.

 Taking the Next Step